 Meet Mrs. Johnson:

 Hi, my name is Justina Johnson.
 I am excited to be a part the Immanuel community as a High School science teacher.
 I was raised in Dinuba, but moved away after graduating from high school.
 I attended California Baptist University where I received my BS in Biology and a minor in Chemistry.
 My husband and I moved to Arizona where I obtained a BS in Nursing from Grand Canyon University.
 I worked as a cardiac progressive care nurse in Phoenix before feeling called to stay home with our children.
 We recently moved back to the valley after 10 years in Mesa, AZ.
-My husband, Matthew and I have five amazing children; our oldest three are currently attending Immanuel Elementary.
+My husband, Matthew and I have five amazing children; our oldest four are currently attending Immanuel Elementary.

 My path to becoming an educator has been unconventional, but I have confidence that I am exactly where God wants me to be- to teach, serve, and grow here at Immanuel.
 I am a 3rd generation educator and passionate about impacting the lives of young people in our community.
 I feel privileged to teach at a school where science and God are not in opposition to one another.
 I want students to see the majesty of God’s creation and be drawn into closer relationship with Him.
 Besides pointing students to Christ through our studies of life science, my goal is to make science fun, engaging and applicable to student’s lives.